bazel-xcode/xchammer/README.md

 technique that simply remaps absolute paths in debug info to a stable location.
 LLDB then is able to map these to the source directory, via a `target.source-map`.
-By default, these bazel flags are not configured and require adding additional flags to the build: likely, these flags are set consistelty in `.bazelrc` for every build.
+By default, these bazel flags are not configured and require adding additional flags to the build.
+Generally, these flags should set in _your_ `.bazelrc` for every build.

 Clang provides debug info remapping via the `-fdebug-prefix-map` flag.
 For Objective-C, C, C++, debug info remapping is implemented at the crosstool level.